Goalsum/TataruBook/docs/commands.md

 This is a new command added in v1.1.
 {: .notice}

-Attempts to change all table, index, and view definitions in the db file to match the current version.
+Attempts to change all table, index, and view definitions in the DB file to match the current version.

 **Command Format**: